20urc3/Sekiryu/README.md

 # Sekiryu
-## A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT
+## Performs automatic decompilation and analysis of binary files.

 Are you tired of your computer going "Beep Boop" and you don't understand it ?
-Let this lazy script help you while reverse engineering binary, cracksme challenge, or the malware your lover wrote you.
+Let this tool help you while reverse engineering binary, crackme-challenge or the malware your lover wrote you.

 ### Version
-This script is a BETA version.
-The goal is to make it compatible with IDA, Binja, R2 and GDB.
-Lots of improvement have to be done, but for the moment it is working and it's fun.
+This tool is a BETA version.
     This plugins is tested on Linux for the moment.
 However, nothing stop you to run it on Windows.
     Only Ghidra is supported at the moment